 RAID-5 log plexes can become detached due to disk failures.
 These RAID-5 logs can be reattached by using the att keyword for the vxplex command.

-To reattach the failed RAID-5 log plex, use the following command:
+To reattach a failed RAID-5 log plex

+'''

-vxplex -g mydg att r5vol r5vol-11
+vxplex -g diskgroup att r5vol r5vol-plex

+'''